margaretmichelle/SailSwarm-ObstacleDetection/README.md

 ### Sensor Data Processing:
 Scripts used to calibrate and process the sensor outputs as well as final sensor fusion data processing script.

+Other folders include:

 ### Sensor Mount CAD:
 CAD files for the 3D printed mount the sensors and Raspberry Pi sit on inside the waterproof enclosure.

+### Data
+Some videos and CSV file data collected throughout the summer.

 ## Contact Information: